 The Embassy of Maldives in Sri Lanka is the first ever diplomatic mission of Maldives.
 The mission is established in Colombo, Sri Lanka and it was officially opened on 26 July 1965 upon independence.

-The Maldives Representative Office was then upgraded to an Embassy in the year 1954, by appointing H. E. Mr. Mohamed Zaki as the first Ambassador of Maldives to Sri Lanka.
+The Maldives Representative Office was then upgraded to an Embassy in the year 1954, by appointing His Excellency Mohamed Zaki as the first Ambassador of Maldives to Sri Lanka.
 He served for a brief period from 11 March 1954 to 07 May 1955.

 The Embassy was closed down in 1976 and re-opened in 1979 after President Maumoon Abdul Gayoom assuming office in November 1978.

-H.E.
-Mr. Ahmed Abdulla was appointed as the Counsellor on 11 November 1979, and served as Minister Counsellor from 29 April 1984 to 15 November 1986.
+His Excellency Ahmed Abdulla was appointed as the Counsellor on 11 November 1979, and served as Minister Counsellor from 29 April 1984 to 15 November 1986.
 During his term, the Embassy was changed to a High Commission in the year 1985.
-H.E.
-Mr. Ahmed Abdulla served as the First High Commissioner of Maldives to Sri Lanka from 15 November 1986 to 11 November 1993.
+His Excellency Ahmed Abdulla served as the First High Commissioner of Maldives to Sri Lanka from 15 November 1986 to 11 November 1993.

-H.E.
-Mr. Abdul Azeez Yoosuf was the longest serving High Commissioner of Maldives in Sri Lanka.
-H.E.
-Mr. Abdul Azeez Yoosuf served as Counsellor from 25 November 1993 to 27 February 1995, and as High Commissioner from 27 November 1995 to 09 October 2002.
+His Excellency Abdul Azeez Yoosuf was the longest serving High Commissioner of Maldives in Sri Lanka.
+His Excellency Abdul Azeez Yoosuf served as the Counsellor from 25 November 1993 to 27 February 1995, and as High Commissioner from 27 November 1995 to 09 October 2002.

-The Current Ambassador of Maldives to Sri Lanka, His Excellency Mr. Mohamed Hussain Shareef was appointed by President His Excellency Abdulla Yameen Abdul Gayoom on 06th September 2017.
+The Current Ambassador of Maldives to Sri Lanka, His Excellency Omar Abdul Razzak was appointed by President His Excellency Ibrahim Mohamed Solih on 20th January 2019.